CCSWEC/sp2025-python-ai/README.md

 Expand the dropdown and press "Edit Configurations."

 In the dialog, press the plus icon near the top left and select Python.
-Then, with the new Python task selected in the sidebar, change the name field to "PythonAI" and the "Script path" field to the path of your Python file (e.g., run.py).
+Then, with the new Python task selected in the sidebar, change the name field to "PythonAI" and the "Script path" field to the path of your Python file (chatbot.py).
 Close the dialog.
 Then make sure your new PythonAI target is selected in the configuration dropdown.

 After this, you can run the project by pressing the green run arrow icon.